tgong1/Shiny-SV/README.md

 # Shiny-SoSV

-Shiny-SoSV provides an interactive and visual platform for users to easily explore the impact of different parameters on the power to detect somatic structural variants derived from short-read shole genome sequencing.
+Shiny-SoSV provides an interactive and visual platform for users to easily explore the impact of different parameters on the power to detect somatic structural variants derived from short-read whole genome sequencing.
 Therefore, it enables users to rapidly address essential questions related to their study design.

 If you use the Shiny-SoSV, please cite:</br>
 Tingting Gong, Vanessa M Hayes, Eva KF Chan.
 Shiny-SoSV: A web app for interactive evaluation of somatic structural variant calls.
 BioRxiv 668723; doi: https://doi.org/10.1101/668723